Healthy Black Bean and Corn Salad

 You can cook fresh corn for this salad a couple of ways.
 Either shucked and on the cob on a grill, over medium heat, turning the corn so that all sides become lightly brown, about 6 minutes total.
 Let cool, and cut the kernels off.
 Or, steam the shucked ears for 5 minutes in a small amount of simmering water, then drain cool, and slice off the kernels.
 Another option is to cut the kernels off the cob, and saute them in a couple of teaspoons of butter melted in a pan over medium heat for about 5 minutes.
 For frozen, follow package directions.

-What to Serve Cowboy Caviar with:
+What to Serve with Cowboy Caviar:

 I could keep going, but I’m a little out of breath.
 And I’m hoping that I’ve convinced you.
-Black bean corn salad – it’s a staple for a reason.
+Black bean corn salad—it’s a staple for a reason.

 Southwest Black Bean and Corn Salad